 Introducing another series of Barrack Room Ballads Kipling tells how he uses the works of others.
 His readers are not troubled and neither is he.
-From his earliest writing days he read other poets and story-tellers widely, and wrote parodies and other ‘echoes’, borrowing tales and episodes and metres from other writers, as others have done, including Shakespeare.
+From his earliest writing days, he read other poets and story-tellers widely, and wrote parodies and other ‘echoes’, borrowing tales and episodes and meters from other writers, as others have done, including Shakespeare.

 In Kipling’s last story “Proofs of Holy Writ” he has Will Shakespeare and Ben Jonson chatting in an orchard over a flagon of wine.
 Ben challenges Will for stealing other men’s plots: